farhansayyed165/Weather-Application/README.md

 This an application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### npm install
+Installs all the dependecies needed

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 #### It meets all the requirements for a Web Application:
 - Has a search bar for searching by city name and city suggestions